 Olympic Mortgage - Logo

-With all the hubbub these days about “the mortgage renewal cliff”, I thought I’d chime in with an easy to understand myths versus facts on mortgage renewal, and what your steps should be on how you approach your renewal.
+With all the hubbub these days about “the mortgage renewal cliff”, I’ll chime in with an easy to understand myths versus facts on mortgage renewal, and your steps on approaching your renewal.

 Your mortgage is amortized over a long period of time.
-Essentially, the rate increase is spread over the next 25 or 20 years of your mortgage.
+The rate increase is spread over the next 25 or 20 years of your mortgage.
+Likely, you’ll only experience an increased payment of a couple hundred dollars.

 Yes, rates are higher than they were 5 years ago.
 But the increase is not as dramatic as the headlines make it sound.

-Don’t panic about qualifying.
-If you aren’t making any changes, you don’t need to re-qualify, you’ll just need to negotiate the rate with your lender and eventually sign the renewal on the agreed upon rate.
+You’ll just need to negotiate the rate with your lender and eventually sign the renewal with them, on the agreed upon rate.

-If you need to borrow more money from them, or extend the amortization back to 25 or 30 years, then you’ll have to start a new application.
+If you need to borrow more money from them, or extend the amortization back to 25 or 30 years, then you’ll have to start a new application, with them, or with us. (or with both).

 And if the end result is that you stay with your lender, great!
 I’ll ask you for some referrals and a Google review.
 I help so many people without actually getting paid.
 It’s part of my job.

-Fact: The lender is going to try and get you to lock in early.
+Fact: The lender will try to get you to lock in, early.

-They’ll usually start contacting you about 6 months before your renewal date, and they’ll may make you nervous about rates going up, guaranteed.
+They’ll start contacting you about 6 months before your renewal date, and they’ll may make you nervous about rates going up.
+Guaranteed.
 More below about renewing early (in myths).

-On rates – at this point it looks like rates are holding steady or maybe even going down.
-Which tells me that its better to wait until closer to your renewal date to lock in a fixed rate (with your lender or with another lender).
+On rates: At this point it looks like rates are holding steady or maybe even going down.
+Which tells me its better to wait until closer to your renewal date to lock in a fixed rate (with your lender or with another lender).

-Very common myth: When your lender tells you that you can renew 6 months early, that means you can shop around, 6 months early too, right??
+When your lender tells you that you can renew 6 months early, that means you can shop around 6 months early too, right??
+Nope!

 When your lender tells you that you can renew 6 months early, that only means that you can renew with THEM 6 months early.